decodeMT/mcast.decode.scrape.news/README.md

 A news scraper of Maltese news articles.

 # Folders
-- **data**: All extracted data from the project.
-A file per source per year will be made available in zip format.
-- **dump**: Contains all data gathered from scraper and parser, which has not been migrated to the dataset folder.
--- **errors**: Any error log and/or response is made available here.
--- **logs**: Any log output from the scripts.
--- **processed**: The article content of links from the staging folder are dumped here, ready to be migrated to the data folder.
--- **runs**: Statistics about each run.
--- **staging**: The initial scraper would retrieve a page from a source and store the links in a csv.
-Said csv is saved here.
 - **notebooks**: All code wrapped in a notebook for testing is available here.
 - **setup**: Setup scripts made available here.